Gary Gygax: 2000–2008: Later works and death

 Gygax continued to work on Lejendary Adventures which he believed was his best work.
 However, sales were below expectation.

-On June 11, 2001, Stephen Chenault and Davis Chenault of Troll Lord Games announced that Gygax would be writing books for their company.
-Gygax's early work for Troll Lord included a series of hardcover books that eventually came to be called "Gygaxian Fantasy Worlds"; the first was The Canting Crew (2002), a look at the roguish underworld.
-He also wrote World Builder (2003) and Living Fantasy (2003), generic game design books usable in many different settings.
-After the first four books in the series, Gygax stepped down from writing and took on an advisory role, though the series logo still carried his name.
-Troll Lord also published a few adventures as a result of their partnership with Gygax, including The Hermit (2002) an adventure intended for d20 and also for Lejendary Adventures.
+Stephen Chenault and Davis Chenault of Troll Lord Games announced on June 11, 2001, that Gygax would be writing supplements for their company.
+Gygax wrote a hardcover book series for Troll Lord known as "Gygaxian Fantasy Worlds", beginning with The Canting Crew (2002) about the underworld of rogues, and including the game design books World Builder (2003) and Living Fantasy (2003) for various different settings.
+Gygax wrote the first four books before taking an advisory role on the series, but the series logo continued to carry his name.
+Troll Lord also published some adventures as a result of their partnership with Gygax, including The Hermit (2002) which was meant to be an adventure for d20 as well as Lejendary Adventures.

-By 2002, Gygax had given Christopher Clark of Hekaforge an encyclopaedic 72,000-word text describing the Lejendary Earth.
-Clark split the manuscript up into five books and expanded it, with each of the final books coming to about 128,000 words, giving Hekaforge a third Lejendary Adventures line to supplement the core rules and adventures.
-Hekaforge managed to publish the first two of those Lejendary Earth sourcebooks, Gazetteer (2002) and Noble Kings and Great Lands (2003), but by 2003 the small company was having financial difficulties.
-Clark had to ask Troll Lord Games to become an "angel" investor by publishing the three remaining Lejendary Adventures books.
+Gygax had given an encyclopedic 72,000-word manuscript to Christopher Clark of Hekaforge by 2002 which detailed the setting for the Lejendary Earth, which Clark expanded and split into five books.
+Hekaforge was only able to publish the first two Lejendary Earth sourcebooks Gazetteer (2002) and Noble Kings and Great Lands (2003), and the small company was having financial difficulties by 2003.
+Clark got Troll Lord Games to be their "angel" investor and publish the three remaining Lejendary Adventures books.

-On October 9, 2001, Necromancer Games announced that they would be publishing a d20 version of Necropolis, an adventure originally planned by Gygax for New Infinities Productions and later printed in 1992 as a Mythus adventure by GDW; Gary Gygax's Necropolis was published a year later.
+Necromancer Games announced their plans to publish a d20 version of the adventure Necropolis on October 9, 2001.
+Gygax had originally intended to release this through New Infinities Productions, but GDW published it in 1992 as an adventure for Mythus; Gary Gygax's Necropolis was published a year later.

 Gygax also performed voiceover narration for cartoons and video games.
-In 2000, he voiced his own cartoon self for an episode of Futurama, "Anthology of Interest I" that also included the voices of Al Gore, Stephen Hawking and Nichelle Nichols.
+In 2000, he voiced his own cartoon self for an episode of Futurama entitled "Anthology of Interest I" which also included the voices of Al Gore, Stephen Hawking, and Nichelle Nichols.
 Gygax also performed as a guest Dungeon Master in the Delera's Tomb quest series of the massively multiplayer online role-playing game Dungeons & Dragons Online: Stormreach.